Blog post updated 02/15/2019

 Some people claim that the ceramic material irritates their inner lips.
 This could be due to the interaction of the material with their mouths, or due to the fact that ceramic brackets tend to be bigger than traditional ones.
 While such discomfort is rare, it might be a factor if you have a sensitive mouth.

-How Much Correction Do You Need?
+How Many Corrections Do You Need?

 Traditional metal braces can tolerate more pressure than newer ceramic ones.
-Thus, metal braces are recommended for more severe correction.
+Thus, metal braces are recommended for a more severe correction.
 Ceramic braces can also take more time to align your teeth since adjustments have to be slightly smaller.

 That said, both types of braces work on the same principles and are equally as effective for most cases.